Alice's Adventures in Wonderland: Manuscript: Alice's Adventures Under Ground

 Page from the manuscript of Alice's Adventures Under Ground, 1864.
 Handwritten and illustrated by Carroll, it is held in the British Library.

 Carroll began writing the manuscript of the story the next day, although that earliest version is lost.
 The girls and Carroll took another boat trip a month later, when he elaborated the plot of the story to Alice, and in November, he began working on the manuscript in earnest.
 To add the finishing touches, he researched natural history in connection with the animals presented in the book and then had the book examined by other children—particularly those of George MacDonald.
 Though Carroll did add his own illustrations to the original copy, on publication he was advised to find a professional illustrator so that the pictures were more appealing to his audience.
-He subsequently approached John Tenniel to reinterpret his visions through his own artistic eye, telling him that the story had been well-liked by the children.
+He subsequently approached Punch cartoonist John Tenniel to reinterpret his visions through his own artistic eye, telling him that the story had been well-liked by the children.

 Carroll began planning a print edition of the Alice story in 1863.
 He wrote on 9 May 1863 that MacDonald's family had suggested he publish Alice.
 A diary entry for 2 July says that he received a specimen page of the print edition around that date.
 On 26 November 1864, Carroll gave Alice the manuscript of Alice's Adventures Under Ground, with illustrations by Carroll, dedicating it as "A Christmas Gift to a Dear Child in Memory of a Summer's Day".
-The published version of Alice's Adventures in Wonderland is about twice the length of Alice's Adventures Under Ground and includes episodes, such as the Mad Hatter's Tea-Party (or Mad Tea Party), that do not appear in the manuscript.
+The published version of Alice's Adventures in Wonderland is about twice the length of Alice's Adventures Under Ground and includes episodes, such as the Mad Hatter's Tea-Party, that do not appear in the manuscript.
 The only known manuscript copy of Under Ground is held in the British Library.
-Macmillan published a facsimile of the manuscript in 1886.
+Macmillan published a facsimile in 1886.